zhang8/Gomoku/README.md

 Also pay attention:
  - Do not copy code from MCTSBase.py into your hw2.py file.
 Simply import the symbols from MCTSBase.
- - Do not change non-abstract methods in the .py files.
+ - Do not change non-abstract methods in the provided .py files.
  - Read the documentation on the abstract method carefully.
 When you override a method, you must use the same function signature.
 When coding, you should have a good understanding on what parameter will be passed to that method and what we expect that method to return.
 If these are not followed, the tree search process cannot run.

 ## Submit your work